Keyboard mapping problems/unexpected keys when using Hypervisor Console in VMware

 Example 1:

 The best way to alleviate this issue is to provide VMware with the correct keymap to use for a VNC connection.
-VMware ships with the following default keymaps: Language Codes.
+VMware ships with the following default keymaps: TechDocs.
 By ensuring that VMware is using the closest correct keymap, you can fix most, if not all, key mapping issues.
-VMware has a support article that describes how to configure the keymap in use for a virtual machine VNC connection: VMware Knowledge Base.
+VMware has a support article that describes how to configure the keymap in use for a virtual machine VNC connection: Specifying the keyboard layout when connecting with VNC client.
 You will notice that this list of supported languages is the same as what Morpheus uses for Hypervisor keyboard layouts: Screen Shot on 2023-04-04 at 14-20-31.png - Droplr.
 Morpheus allows you to configure the VMware hypervisor keymap by selecting the keyboard layout either on the cloud, virtual image or virtual machine host settings.
 If you have recently changed the selected keymap in Morpheus on the host settings, make sure to then open up a Hypervisor console connection to the virtual machine, next power-off and reboot the machine, and then reattempt the hypervisor console to test the changes.

 Unfortunately this procedure does not correct all non-US keyboard problems.
 VMware has a very limited set of keymaps that can be used therefore there is a chance their provided layout does not exactly match the keyboard you are attempting to use.
 Here is another example: